0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/XML External Entity Injection (XXE Injection).md

 #### Blind XXE to SSRF to RCE

-A blind XXE with SSRF capabilities was used to deploy arbitrary services.
+A blind XXE with [Server Side Request Forgery (SSRF)](Server%20Side%20Request%20Forgery%20(SSRF).md) capabilities was used to deploy arbitrary services.
 After some research in PeopleSoft's `pspc.war`, which contains the Axis instance, it appears the `Deploy` class of the `org.apache.pluto.portalImpl` package contains interesting methods.
 First, `addToEntityReg(String[] args)` allows us to add arbitrary data at the end of an XML file.
 Second, `copy(file1, file2)` allows us to copy it anywhere.
 This is enough to get a shell, by inserting a JSP payload in our XML, and copying it into the webroot. [^xxe2shell]

 [^xxe2shell]: [ORACLE PEOPLESOFT REMOTE CODE EXECUTION: BLIND XXE TO SYSTEM SHELL](https://www.ambionics.io/blog/oracle-peoplesoft-xxe-to-rce), ambionics.io